Why Victoria’s New Rental Laws Are Good News For Rental Providers

 They Force Better Quality Rentals

-The new laws around minimum standards and urgent repairs will require some additional investment into properties from landlords, but this short-term pain will create a higher-quality rental property that is more attractive to tenants, also potentially allowing a greater asking weekly rent price.
+The new laws around minimum standards and urgent repairs will require some additional investment into properties from rental providers, but this short-term pain will create a higher-quality rental property that is more attractive to renters, also potentially allowing a greater asking weekly rent price.

 Look at it as an investment in your asset!